rackerlabs/docs-cloud-databases/api-docs/release-notes/releases/cdbv3.4.0.rst

 What's new
 ~~~~~~~~~~

 - MySQL version, 8.0, available for Instance and HA Group provisioning

-- The 64Gb flavor has been modified to use 16 CPUs instead of 14.
+- Modified the 64Gb flavor to use 16 CPUs instead of 14

 Resolved issues
 ~~~~~~~~~~~~~~~